axiom-data-science/bufrtools/README.md

 Encoding Wildlife Computers netCDF Profiles
 -------------------------------------------

 The `wildlife_computers` module provides a command-line interface for encoding a Wildlife Computers' netCDF profile dataset as a BUFR message.

 Usage:
 ```
 python bufrtools/encoding/wildlife_computers.py -o <output bufr file> <netCDF path>
 ```

 The following table contains the expanded sequence of descriptors for temperature salinity profiles and trajectories originating from marine animal tags.

+The source of this information is the published [Manual on WMO Codes](https://library.wmo.int/doc_num.php?explnum_id=10722).

 | parent | fxy    | text                                                                            | Subtitle                                           |
 |--------|--------|---------------------------------------------------------------------------------|----------------------------------------------------|